Skip to main content

 Concern

-The owner feared the power surge had damaged the control board and that a full board replacement was now needed.
+The power surge looked to have damaged the control board, making a full board replacement necessary.

 Found